sharadgit1/MyFirstRepository/README.md

 # MyFirstRepository

-I have created this branch just for learning purpose.Create new readme branch and didn't merge it so far.
-Just changed master branch and now want to see how it will merge this master change with "new readme branch".This is another branch to understand the branching concept on github.
+I have created this branch just for learning purpose.